FEST3D/FEST-3D/docs/FORDdoc.md

 @Bug

   - Halt/Stop condition does not work on MPI
+  - Can not run turublent flow simulation on Windows Subsystem for Linux (WSL) due to outdated OS and libraries used by WSL.

 @endbug

 @todo